**The information on this page is intended for the use of health and social care professionals only.**

 Why is access important?

-Without this vital information, a patient could be taken home, and subsequently returned to the hospice or hospital if there is not adequate access.
-This would be distressing for both the patient and their families, at an already difficult time, and would be a waste of resource.
-Having this information at the point of call will help ensure patients are transferred to their preferred place of death with dignity and respect.
+Without this information, a patient may be taken home only to be brought back to the hospice or hospital if access isn’t suitable.
+This can be deeply upsetting for the patient and their family at an already difficult time, and it also uses resources unnecessarily.
+Sharing these details at the point of call helps ensure patients can be transferred to their preferred place of care and death with dignity and respect.

 Setting expectations